Chneemann/join/README.md

 # Join

-Task Manager inspired by the Kanban System.
-Create and organize tasks using drag and drop functions, assign users and categories.
+Task manager modeled on the Kanban system.
+Create and organize tasks using drag-and-drop functions, assign users and categories to ensure efficient management.

 ## Technolgies Used